schap18/ch.bfh.btx8108.clinicalwebapp/www/bower_components/ion-autocomplete/README.md

 <input ion-autocomplete type="text" readonly="readonly" class="ion-autocomplete" autocomplete="off" ng-model="model" items-removed-method="removedMethod(callback)" />
 ```

-Then you get a callback object with the removed item and the selected items if you have multiple selected items (see [The `multiple-select`](#the-multiple-select)).
+Then you get a callback object with the removed item and the selected items.

+### External model

+The two way binded external model (`external-model` attribute on the component) is used to prepopulate the selected items with the model value.
+The [`model-to-item-method`](#the-model-to-item-method) is used to get the view item to the model and then the item is selected in the
+component.
+Be aware that the `external-model` is not updated by the component when an item is selected.
+It is just used to prepopulate or clear the selected items.
+If you need to get the current selected items you are able
+to read the value of the `ng-model`.
+For an example have a look at the [`model-to-item-method`](#the-model-to-item-method) documentation.

+If you need to clear the selected items then you are able to set the `external-model` to an empty array (another value is not clearing the selected items).

 ### The `model-to-item-method`

 This method is used if you want to prepopulate the model of the `ion-autocomplete` component.
-The prepopulated model needs
+The [external model](#external-model) needs
-to be have the same data as it would be saved when you select the items by hand.
+to have the same data as it would have when you select the items by hand.
 The component then takes the model values
 and calls the specified `model-to-item-method` to resolve the item from the back end and select it such that it is preselected.

 Here a small example:

-Define the `model-to-item-method` in your scope:
+Define the `model-to-item-method` and `external-model` in your scope:
 ```javascript
 $scope.modelToItemMethod = function (modelValue) {